magalenyo/zork/README.md

 # Custom Zork

 This game is a test to access the master in Advanced Progamming for AAA Video Games.
+Try to test everything possible and most importantly, have fun!

 ## Plot
 You are an explorer that has been assigned an important task.
 You need to deliver a precious Golden Idol to the temple it belongs to.
 It seems like an easy task, but it won't be that way...